sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupnotificationareapromotedicon2.md

 ## Applies To

-Windows 8, Windows® 7, Windows Server® 2012, and Windows Server 2008 R2 editions.
+Windows 8, Windows 7, Windows Server® 2012, and Windows Server 2008 R2 editions.

 For a list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-Shell-Setup](microsoft-windows-shell-setup-win7-microsoft-windows-shell-setup.md).